 Azure Backup assures Reliability by automatically creating and managing geographically redundant copies through geo replication.
-99.9% service availability is assured and is backed with SLAs.
+99.9% service availability is assured and is backed with SLA

 Azure Backup ensures efficient use of bandwidth and storage by performing incremental Backups to Azure.
 Data Compression and throttling features enable customers to further refine the optimizations.

 In addition to saving time and money from incurring initial software and hardware capex costs and recurring management costs, Azure Backup ensures that usage charges are metered per GB of storage consumed through pay-as-you-go